tobsirl/complete-intro-containers/README.md

 `web` and `db`

-In `build` we determine which ports to expose in ports, which volumes to make in volumes and any `environment` variables that are required.
+In `build` we determine which ports to expose in ports, which volumes to make in volumes and any `environment` variables that are required

+## Kubernetes

+Kubernetes is a container orchestration tool.
+It allows you to manage large, complicated clusters of containers to multiple different hosts.

+It's a complicated tool that solves complicated problems.

+- The `master` is a server that coordinates everything else.
+This is the brain on of your cluster.
+Some cloud providers actually won't charge you to run the master.
+- `Nodes` are the worker servers that are actually going to be running your containers.
+One node can one or multiple containers.